xavidelamo/mgci-docs/docs/source/sepal.rst

 To run the MGCI SEPAL module you will need a web browser, an Internet connection, and a SEPAL and Google Earth Engine (GEE) account:

 - SEPAL: is the environment where the module is deployed and therefore displayed.
 To create an account, please follow the `registration steps <https://docs.sepal.io/en/latest/setup/register.html#sign-up-to-sepal>`_ and then familiarize yourself with the tool by exploring its interface.
 - GEE: the module has been built under the GEE Python API, which means that all the computational steps are done through the GEE servers.
-Please follow the `registration steps <https://docs.sepal.io/en/latest/setup/gee.html#create-a-gee-account>`_ and `initialize the home folder <https://docs.sepal.io/en/latest/setup/gee.html#initialize-the-home-folder>`_.
+Please follow the `registration steps <https://docs.sepal.io/en/latest/setup/gee.html#create-a-gee-account>`_ and don't forget to `initialize the home folder <https://docs.sepal.io/en/latest/setup/gee.html#initialize-the-home-folder>`_.
 - Connect your SEPAL and GEE accounts: the last step is to connect both accounts, you can achieve this by following the `step-by-step <https://docs.sepal.io/en/latest/setup/gee.html#connection-between-gee-and-sepal>`_.

 SEPAL interface